cmcguinness/McGuinnessOnAI/20230518_Brainstormer/README.md

 The integration procedure will have to be activated to run the demo, and you need to supply an Opportunity Id as the Context Id of the OmniScript.

-More details in my newsletter article here: (TBD)
+More details in my newsletter article here: https://mcguinnessai.substack.com/p/brainstorming-about-brainstorming